benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/6-WaitForOrder/_index.en.md

 }
 ```

 3. The console shows the *Execution status* of *Running*.
 The left side shows the flow of execution with the green states showing the actual path.
-The blue state shows when executed is suspended, pending a callback.
+The blue state shows when execution is suspended, pending a callback.

 ![Execution results](../images/se-mod1-wait11.png)